major1201/virtparade/README.md

 VirtParade
 ===

-An easy-use tool help you create kvm virtual machines gracefully with simple configuration on Linux servers.
+An easy-use tool helps you create kvm virtual machines gracefully with simple configurations on Linux servers.

 ## Requirements